AishwaryaDodmani/dockerTraining/README.md

  `docker ps`

-Command that provides more details about a running container:
+*Command that provides more details about a running container:*

  `docker inspect <friendly-name|container-id>`

-Command to display messages that the container writes to std error and std out
+*Command to display messages that the container writes to std error and std out*

  `docker logs <friendly-name|container-id>`

-If a service needs to be accessible by a process not running in a container, then the port needs to be exposed via the Host. ie. ports are bound when containers are started using
+*If a service needs to be accessible by a process not running in a container, then the port needs to be exposed via the Host. ie. ports are bound when containers are started using *

  `-p <host-port>:<container-port> option`

-Example:
+*Example:*

  `docker run -d --name redisHostPort -p 6379:6379 redis:latest`

-Note: The container Port ad application port needs to be the same, whereas host port can be anything thats free
+* **Note**: The container Port ad application port needs to be the same, whereas host port can be anything thats free

 Command to dynamically allocate a host port
-Example:
+Example:*

  `docker run -d --name redisDynamic -p 6379 redis:latest`

-Command to know which host port has been assigned when its allocated dynamically
+*Command to know which host port has been assigned when its allocated dynamically Example:*
-Example:

 `docker port redisDynamic 6379`